EmaniAditya/ATS_Friendly_Resume_Maker/README.md

 - For online applications, use the plain text export feature
 - Include certifications to demonstrate professional credentials
 - Provide date ranges for education to show progression
+- Only include date of birth if specifically requested by the employer
+- Use either GPA or percentage for education scores based on what's standard in your region

 ## Local Development